zm2x/SimpleCalculator_mhZhang/README.md

 # such as  C#_classical_feature delegate and orinted object programming, genericity concept, container_list and so on;

-# This program can be used to calculate the single calculated_operation but seven kinds;And it supports () and '-'.
+# This program can be used to calculate the single calculated_operation in  seven kinds;And it supports () and '-'.

 # C# is a safety,efficient language.I love it.